near/docs/docs/tutorials/how-to-write-contracts-that-talk-to-each-other.md

 }
 ```

-This is a bit confusing because the contract is returning a promise, but because it's calling a function elsewhere, the compiler thinks that this is returning void.
+You may notice this function returns `void`, which is a bit confusing because the contract is returning a promise.
+This is because it's calling a function elsewhere and the compiler thinks it's void.

-(For now, you can set the return type of the function to `void`.
-In future releases this will be changed.)
+(In future releases this will be changed.)

 ## Step 6 - More Tests!